 So what are the arts of this Persian culture?
-Poetry was a mainstay for Persian artists — as Sufism, or Islamic mysticism, developed in the Muslim world as a counterpoint to the more formal and legalistic forms of Islam, Persian lyrical poetry became a primary expression of the new theology of mystic devotion and love.
-Painting too was evolved by Persian artists, including the ‘Persian School of Herat’ who developed the finely-detailed style of miniature painting that would become a staple of the later Mughal arts.
+Poetry was a mainstay for Persian artist.
+As Sufism, or Islamic mysticism, developed in the Muslim world as a counterpoint to the more formal and legalistic forms of Islam, Persian lyrical poetry became a primary expression of the new theology of mystic devotion and love.
+Painting too was evolved by Persian artists, including the ‘Persian School of Herat’ who developed the finely-detailed style of miniature painting that became a staple of the later Mughal arts.

-So dig in, read about the honorable Persian Kings, and explore their delicate artworks, perhaps our contemporary culture needs a little Persianizing.
+So dig in, read about the honorable Persian Kings, and take inspiration from their delicate artworks.
+Contemporary culture could use a little Persianizing.

 Got questions, comments or corrections about Medieval Persian Art?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Medieval Persian Art, Persia brings a wealth of art, poetry, and mysticism to Islam.," in Obelisk Art History, Published July 20, 2017; last modified November 07, 2022, http://www.arthistoryproject.com/timeline/middle-ages/medieval-persian-art/.

 Wake!
 For the Sun, who scatter'd into flight The Stars before him from the Field of Night,